wh1t3tea/FaceRecognition/readme.md

 ### Dataset

-The model was trained on the open-source dataset:
+The model was trained on the open-source face-dataset:
 - [Casia-WebFace dataset](https://arxiv.org/abs/1411.7923) - 0.5 million images/10k persons.
+This dataset comprises images of 10,572 individuals.
+While it is a refined iteration of the Casia dataset, it still exhibits class imbalance.
+To address this, we advise implementing the [WeightedRandomSampler](https://pytorch.org/docs/stable/data.html#torch.utils.data.WeightedRandomSampler) technique, which helps enhance class stability by appropriately weighting samples during the training process.

 ### ArcFaceLoss